gleisonsdm/DawnCC-Compiler/README.md

 [Clang](http://llvm.org/releases/3.7.0/cfe-3.7.0.src.tar.xz)

 This project also requires some changes to be applied to LLVM itself.
 To do so, apply the patch "llvm-patch.diff" to your LLVM source directory.
-This path can be found in 'ArrayInference/llvm-patch.diff'.
+This patch can be found in 'ArrayInference/llvm-patch.diff'.

 After applying the diff, we can move on to compiling a fresh LLVM+Clang 3.7 build.
 To do so, you can follow these outlines: